Grace Millane remembered during funeral in hometown overnight

 Her coffin was carried into the cathedral last night by six pallbearers, including her brothers Michael and Declan and her father, BBC reports.

+It begins: "Each morning when we awake, we know that you are gone, and no one knows the heartache, as we try to carry on".

-Father John Corbyn, who led the mass, said the Millane's were "a very strong family".
+Father John Corbyn, who led the Mass, said after the service that the Millane's were "a very strong family".

 "You can perceive a great deal of love and bonding and strength within that family, and they have many friends who will, I believe, help them."

-The family have indicated Millane would be buried in a village called Ramsden Bellhouse.

-Late last year, thousands of New Zealanders turned out to vigils held throughout the country, marching for peace following her death.
+Late last year, thousands of people turned out to vigils held throughout New Zealand following her death.

 The 26-year-old was arrested and appeared in the Auckland District Court last month and will reappear in the Auckland High Court on January 23.